+Economic conditions in China are sensitive to global economic conditions.
 Our business and operations are primarily based in China and the majority of our revenues are derived from our operations in China.
 Accordingly, our financial results have been, and are expected to continue to be, affected by the economy and travel industry in China.
-Although the economy in China has grown significantly in the past decades, any slow-down of economic growth in China could reduce expenditures for travel, which in turn may adversely affect our operating results and financial condition.

-The global financial markets have experienced significant disruptions since 2008, and most of the world's major economies have entered into recession.
-China's economy has slowed down significantly since the second half of 2008.
-Although the Chinese economy has recovered in 2010, it is uncertain whether such recovery will continue into the rest of 2011 and beyond.
+Although the economy in China has grown significantly in the past decades, any prolonged slowdown in the global and/or Chinese economy could reduce expenditures for travel, which in turn may adversely affect our operating results and financial condition.
+Although the Chinese economy has recovered in 2010 and remained relatively stable since then, it is uncertain whether such recovery will continue into the rest of 2012 and beyond.
 Since we derive the majority of our revenues from hotel reservation, air-ticketing and packaged-tour services in China, the economic slow-down in China negatively affected our operating results in the second half of 2008.
-Any persistent slow-down in China's economy or the recurrence of any financial disruptions may materially and adversely affect our business, operating results and financial condition in a number of ways.
-For example, the weakness in the economy could erode consumer confidence which, in turn, could result in changes to consumer spending patterns relating to travel products and services.
+Any severe or prolonged slow-down in the global and/or Chinese economy could erode consumer confidence which, in turn, could result in changes to consumer spending patterns relating to travel products and services.
 If consumer demand for travel products and services we offer decreases, our revenues may decline.
-Furthermore, any financial turmoil affecting the financial markets and banking system may significantly restrict our ability to obtain financing in the capital markets or from financial institutions on commercially reasonable terms, or at all.
-Any slow-down in the Chinese economy or the recurrence of any financial crisis may have a material and adverse effect on our business, results of operations and profitability.
+Furthermore, continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.